AdithyaVardan/EVSMS/README.md

 - **TemperatureSensors.h**: Manages the DS18B20 temperature sensors.
 - **ADCReadings.h**: Reads analog values from ADC pins for voltage and current measurements.
 - **SpeedAndRPM.h**: Handles speed estimation from the accelerometer and RPM measurement from the IR sensor.
-- **MainProgram.ino**: The main Arduino sketch that initializes and integrates the modules, looping through and displaying data.
+- **EVSMS.ino**: The main Arduino sketch that initializes and integrates the modules, looping through and displaying data.

 ---